canjs/can-define-rest-model/can-define-rest-model.md

 #### The identity property

-If you're specifying the identity property on nested data types, `restModel` will be able to intelligently merge data.
+If you're specifying the identity property on nested data types, `defineRestModel` will be able to intelligently merge data.
 For example, say a `Todo` and its nested `User` type are defined as follows:

 ```js